-- Gamers can easily plays High graphical games like Modern Warfare, GTA V, or use high-end softwares like Photoshop or CAD which takes a lot of memory, since it makes multi-tasking with big softwares easy and efficient for users.
-However upgrading the video card instead of getting a 64-bit processor would be more beneficial.
+- Gamers can easily play High graphical games like Modern Warfare, GTA V, or use high-end software like Photoshop or CAD which takes a lot of memory since it makes multi-tasking with big software, easy and efficient for users.
+However, upgrading the video card instead of getting a 64-bit processor would be more beneficial.

 - A computer with a 64-bit processor can have a 64-bit or 32-bit version of an operating system installed.
 However, with a 32-bit operating system, the 64-bit processor would not run at its full capability.

 - On a computer with a 64-bit processor, we can’t run a 16-bit legacy program.
 Many 32-bit programs will work with a 64-bit processor and operating system, but some older 32-bit programs may not function properly, or at all, due to limited or no compatibility.

 Difference Between 32-bit and 64-bit Operating Systems – FAQs

 A 32-bit limit is for 4,294,967,296 ( 2 3 2 ) pieces of data.
 If storing signed integers, this range is from -2,147,483,648 to 2,147,483,647.

 32-bit used instead of 64 bit is compatibility with older hardware and older software.

 Many programs are made for the 32-bit version of Windows will work on the 64-bit version of Windows except for Antivirus programs.